Cafe Blue, CR8 2BP

 We've visited twice now, most recently in June 2018.
-On a Friday lunchtime in January 2016.
-There were half a dozen other customers in when I arrived around 1:15pm, and it emptied out rapidly after that; the owner did say it'd been very busy earlier though.
+On a Friday lunchtime in January 2016, there were half a dozen other customers in when Kake arrived around 1:15pm, and it emptied out rapidly after that; the owner did say it'd been very busy earlier though.
 On a Tuesday lunchtime in June 2018, arriving a little before 1pm, there were around half a dozen customers in throughout our visit.

 The breakfast consisted of two eggs, two hash browns, a grilled tomato, baked beans, mushrooms, and a Quorn sausage.
 I asked for the eggs to be poached, and they were done very well; nice compact shape, runny yolk, and properly set white.
 The hash browns were slightly undercooked, and not very structurally sound.
 The tomato tasted slightly fishy, which was a bit confusing since they don't have fresh fish on the menu so cross-contamination on the grill seems unlikely.
 Toast was seeded and not pre-buttered.

-Service was welcoming and helpful.
-My order was taken at the table, and I paid at the till afterwards.
+Service was welcoming and helpful on both visits.
+Our orders were taken at the table, and we paid at the till afterwards.
 No service charge was added, but there was a jar for tips by the till.

 They have free WiFi.
 According to a sign in the window as of January 2016, they have gluten-free cakes, and according to the menu as of June 2018, they can do their sandwiches gluten-free on request (with a small extra charge).

 Child-friendliness: They have toys and games available to use, and at least two highchairs.
 There's a pull-down nappy change table in the lobby of the toilets, accessible to all genders.
 They have a children's menu with fairly limited choices.